jacobrh91/Glacier-Slide-UI/README.md

 # Glacier Slide

-Welcome to Glacier Slide, a simple puzzle game where to navigate from the start to the end.
+Welcome to Glacier Slide, a simple puzzle game where to navigate from the start to the end while sliding on ice.

 This UI relies on the [Rust backend server](https://github.com/jacobrh91/Glacier-Slide) to be set up and running on "http://localhost:7878" to fetch new levels.

-Found here

 ## Getting Started